Cannondella/CF/Readme.md

 Deleted extra EBS volume, set EBS type to gp3 and 8gb Used latest AL2023 AMI ID, hardcoded for now
-Added user data for install httpd and systemctl enable --now httpd
+Added user data for install httpd and systemctl enable --now httpd The EC2s allow traffic from the alb security group ID, 80 and 443 for now

 # ALB
 Removed HTTPs listener, no ACM cert/domain/dns
+Removed listener and target group from ALB config, created manually outside of module config

 # To do
-set launch template to use data block to lookup latest AL2023 AMI ID
+set launch template to use data block to lookup latest AL2023 AMI ID add EBS volumes for ASG to have name of the ec2, attachedTo tag and nametag Attach a regional WAF to the ALB with some basic AWS managed rules

+# More to Do
+add source for the app server security group rules to allow the ALB